josuecortez/TaTeTi/README.md

-# TaTeTi
+# TaTeTi Game
-Juego de Tateti presentado para un proyecto de la facultad Para ejecutarlo se debe seguir los siguientes pasos

-1. Clonar el proyecto
-2. Abrir el proyecto con cualquier editor de texto, se recomienda Visual Studio Code.
+### Project to present at "UTN - Universidad Tecnológica Nacional-Facultad Regional Mendoza"

+## Intructions to run
+1. Clone or download the project
-3. Abrir VSCode y abrir la consola con ctrl+P, y escribir `ext install ritwickdey.liveserver`.
+2. Open VSCode and type ctrl+P, type `ext install ritwickdey.liveserver`.
+3. Open a HTML file and right-click on the **index.html** and click on Open with Live Server.